dFoiler/dfoiler.github.io/_pages/about.md

 Hi!

-I am a first-year graduate student at MIT, intending to study number theory.
+I am a first-year graduate student in the mathematics department at MIT, intending to study number theory.
 Before that, I was an undergraduate student at the University of California, Berkeley, where I was advised by Professor Yunqing Tang.